picturamundi/www-andrewszobody/README.md

 }
 ```

 In the example above, `var(--text-color-primary)` refers to a variable.
-All such variables are defined at the top of the CSS document:
+You can create whatever variables you want at the top of the CSS document:

 ```css
 :root {